 The Phantom’s Gift

 During the second act, the Phantom and Raoul make a bet for who will get Christine’s love.
 The bet is if Christine sings the Phantom’s song, she will be the Phantom’s and Raoul must leave.
 If she doesn’t, the Phantom will wipe away Raoul’s massive debts which is a source of much contention in Christine and Raoul’s marriage and they can leave together.
+It's not a fair bet to Christine.

 The Original version has a gold tone.
 It features large deep red stones in a pear shape and crystal teardrop beads.
 Looking at the necklace the elements seem like they shouldn’t work in a cohesive piece of jewelry but they do and it result is a really interesting piece.